google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

     self.addEventListener('fetch', event => {
       const url = new URL(event.request.url);

-      // serve the cat SVG from the cache if the request is
+      // serve the horse SVG from the cache if the request is
       // same-origin and the path is '/dog.svg' if (url.origin == location.origin && url.pathname == '/dog.svg') {
         event.respondWith(caches.match('/cat.svg'));